avoidwork/tenso/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/tenso.svg)](http://travis-ci.org/avoidwork/tenso)

 Tensō is a REST API gateway for node.js, designed to simplify the implementation of APIs.
+HTTP2 is supported!

 Tensō will handle the serialization & creation of hypermedia links, all you have to do is give it `Arrays` or `Objects`.